pyrotechnics-io/usermig/README.md

-# New Relic AD User Migration
+# New Relic User Migration Tools

-This script allows you to migrate users from one authentication domain to another on New Relic.
+This script allows you to migrate users within groups or from one authentication domain to another on New Relic.

 ## Installation